LDS-E/kpi-dashboard/README.md

 # KPI Dashboard

-The KPI Dashboard is a web application designed to provide real-time insights for businesses, specifically within the pharmaceutical industry, and their advisory boards.
+The KPI Dashboard is a PowerBI dash designed to provide real-time insights for businesses, specifically within the pharmaceutical industry, and their advisory boards.
 It offers interactive, data-driven visualizations that help decision-makers efficiently monitor key performance indicators (KPIs) related to sales, market share, and other relevant metrics.

 ## 🚀 Features